While your Lennox® furnace cannot chat with you, it possesses a process to communicate a furnace error.

 Its control board has a set of LED lights that can show a fault code.
 Subject to the issue, your furnace could show steady or flashing lights.

 Though there are certain elementary furnace fixes you can complete without an expert, many services are best left to experts.
-When your heating system won’t kick on or put out warmth, get in touch with Appalachian Heating at 304-707-0600 for skilled furnace repair in Mount Hope.
+When your heating system won’t kick on or put out warmth, get in touch with Appalachian Heating at 304-707-0600 for skilled furnace repair in Beckley and Mount Hope.

 Our technicians will quickly detect and take care of the issue, even if you don’t use a Lennox heating system.
 We can repair whichever types or makes—and get the heat restored to your home without delay.